AFNeves/HaskellGraphs/README.md

 #### Updating Neighbors: `updateNeighbors`

-The `updateNeighbors` function receives the neighbors of the current city, the priority queue, distance map, and previous city table.
-It iterates through the neighbors list and compares the new distance to the neighbor with the previous known distance.
+The `updateNeighbors` function receives the neighbors of the current city, the priority queue, the distance map, and the previous city table.
+It iterates through the neighbor's list and compares the new distance to the neighbor with the previous known distance.
 If the new distance is shorter, all three tables are updated with corresponding values.
 If the new distance is equal to the previous distance, the previous city is appended to the list of previous cities for the neighbor.
 If the new distance is longer, no updates are made, and the loop continues.
-When the neighbors list is empty, the function returns the updated priority queue, distance map, and previous city table.
+When the neighbor's list is empty, the function returns the updated priority queue, distance map, and previous city table.

 ```haskell
 updateNeighbors :: [(City, Distance)] -> PQueue -> DistMap -> PrevMap -> (PQueue, DistMap, PrevMap)